cabforum/servercert/docs/BR.md

 # 1. INTRODUCTION

 ## 1.1 Overview
-This CP describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary (but not sufficient) for the issuance and management of Publicly-Trusted Certificates; Certificates that are trusted by virtue of the fact that their corresponding Root Certificate is distributed in widely-available application software.
+This document describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary (but not sufficient) for the issuance and management of Publicly-Trusted Certificates; Certificates that are trusted by virtue of the fact that their corresponding Root Certificate is distributed in widely-available application software.
 The requirements are not mandatory for Certification Authorities unless and until they become adopted and enforced by relying-party Application Software Suppliers.

 **Notice to Readers**

 The CP for the Issuance and Management of Publicly-Trusted Certificates describe a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted Certificates.
 This document serves two purposes:  to specify Baseline Requirements and to provide guidance and requirements for what a CA should include in its CPS.
 Except where explicitly stated otherwise, these Requirements apply only to relevant events that occur on or after the Effective Date.

 These Requirements do not address all of the issues relevant to the issuance and management of Publicly-Trusted Certificates.
-In accordance with RFC 3647 and to facilitate a comparison of other certificate policies and CPSs (e.g. for policy mapping), this CP includes all sections of the RFC 3647 framework.
+In accordance with RFC 3647 and to facilitate a comparison of other certificate policies and CPSs (e.g. for policy mapping), this document includes all sections of the RFC 3647 framework.
 However, rather than beginning with a "no stipulation" comment in all empty sections, the CA/Browser Forum is leaving such sections initially blank until a decision of "no stipulation" is made.
 The CA/Browser Forum may update these Requirements from time to time, in order to address both existing and emerging threats to online security.
 In particular, it is expected that a future version will contain more formal and comprehensive audit requirements for delegated functions.

 These Requirements only address Certificates intended to be used for authenticating servers accessible through the Internet.
 Similar requirements for code signing, S/MIME, time-stamping, VoIP, IM, Web services, etc. may be covered in future versions.